cichengzi/cichengzi.github.io/content/project/vehicle_motion_control/index.md

 #slides: example
 ---

-This is a project about capacity estimation of lithium-ion batteries.
+This is a project about deep reinforcement learning based vehicle motion control.